skynetneo/skynetneo/README.md

 - Decentralization & Privacy – Because your data should be yours, not some megacorp’s.

-# 🚀 Projects I'm Working On

-- Federated AI for Peer-to-Peer Networks – Leveraging blockchain & AI for decentralized intelligence.

-- Automated Penetration Testing & Blue Team AI – AI-driven cybersecurity tools using LangGraph.

-- Open-Source Private LTE/5G Networks – For rural connectivity & privacy-focused communication.

-- Hybrid LiFi-RF-Ultrasonic Data Transmission – Because why not make the internet faster and weirder?

-- AI-Driven Social Services & Crisis Support – Making bureaucracy less painful with machine learning.

-# 📝 My Code, My Rules

-If it’s broken, I’ll fix it (lol but you're more than welcome to help).
-If it works, I’ll optimize it.

-If it’s inefficient, I’ll rewrite it in something better.

-If you say something is “unhackable,” I accept your challenge.

 Open-source, decentralized, and distributed technologies are the foundation of a fairer, more resilient future.

 If you hoard knowledge (or ungodly amounts of resources or wealth), you’re part of the problem.